-Final Ranking: Best Insurance Companies for Bad Drivers
+Final Ranking: Best Car Insurance Companies for Bad Drivers

 We’ve researched the most popular insurers to find the best one for bad drivers.
 Here’s our final ranking of the best car insurance companies for bad driving records:

 Even if you find a company that’ll insure you with a bad driving record, you’ll still face high premiums.
 Especially if you’re a high-risk driver.
-However, there are some things you can do to remedy your likely costly rates:
+However, there are some things you can do to get cheap car insurance:

-As mentioned, one of the best strategies to lower your rates is to compare quotes from several car insurance companies.
+As mentioned, one of the best strategies to lower your rates is to compare insurance quotes from several providers.
 As you shop around, you may find a company with a better deal or better benefits than your current carrier.
 Some companies are friendlier to drivers with bad records than others.

 While you weigh prices and companies, be sure to check out our article on the best overall auto insurers.
 It ranks the top three providers in the nation, as well as several other leading ones by category.